roshan-dileep/roshan-dileep/README.md

-# 👋 Hi there, I'm [Your Name]!
+# 👋 Hi there, I'm Roshan!

 Welcome to my GitHub profile!
-I'm a [Your Role – e.g., software developer, data scientist, etc.] with a passion for [short description of interests, e.g., building efficient web apps, solving real-world problems with data, etc.].
+I'm a student at Homestead High School with a passion for solving real-world problems with data, and astronomy.

 ## 🚀 About Me